Story Idea: Sun Wukong vs Heracles / Hercules

 “Why didn’t the Bodhisattva King Kṣitigarbha come?”

-The gods answered: “The death toll is so high that there is no time to come!”
+The gods answered: “The death toll is skyrocketing, so there’s no time to come!”

 bodhisattva_ksitigarbha_2819531360529